Renda02/automated-test-react/README.md

 - Build two components for test data and main component to pass data and render the test.
 - Have a button to  run the 6 tests simultaneously.
 - Have test update in which it display numbers of test passed/failed and running.
--Display/Alert test done when test are completed running.
+- Display/Alert test done when test are completed running.
+- make the app responsive

 ## Proposed Solution